-House training a puppy in 5 days… it sounds wonderful: No sorcery, just a few tips, tricks and the slightest bit of patience.
+Toilet training a puppy in 7 days… it sounds wonderful: No sorcery, just a few tips, tricks and the slightest bit of patience.

 On second thought, make that a large piece of patience.

-In this blog, we’ll show you a simple 5-day schedule to help you jump start your puppy’s toilet training.
+In this article, we’ll show you a simple 7-day schedule to help you jump start your puppy’s toilet training.
 The days of pursing your lips at the sight of a puddle in your living room will soon be over.

-Before we start, here’s a list of props that will get you to a wee-free household, before you start house training your puppy:
+Before we start, here’s a list of props that will get you to a wee-free household:

 - A well-defined and suitable puppy toilet area

 - Puppy Training Treats – make sure they’re the good ones.
 Cut them into small pieces, and keep a pot near the toilet area so always have them at hand.

 - Your puppy toilet trainer planner